 The office of Loosemores is based in High Street, Cardiff and is divided into working departments.
 Each department has a designated member of staff who will deal with complaints on behalf of the practice.
-You will find a list of these people in the table overleaf.
+You will find a list of these people below.

 What will happen when you make a complaint?

 If your complaint is about our bill you may also have a right to object to our bill by applying to the court for an assessment of the bill under Part III of the Solicitors Act 1974.
 You should also note, however, that if all or part of a bill remains unpaid we may be entitled to charge interest under our Terms of Business.We would encourage you, in the first instance, to voice any concern, which you may have direct to the person who is dealing with your matter, either by telephone or in writing.
 If you feel unable to do this, or feel that this is inappropriate, then please contact the appropriate Complaint Handler.
 You may telephone with your complaint.
 If however, the problem is a complex one it will be easier for us to deal with it if you put something in writing.

 - If we are able to respond to your complaint over the telephone we will do so and, where appropriate, confirm our response in writing.

 - In other cases within three days of us receiving the complaint we will send you a letter acknowledging receipt, confirming the identity of the Complaint Handler who will investigate the matter and enclosing a copy of this procedure.